pcastr0/pcastr0/README.md

 ## 🌱 Currently Learning

-- Advanced Docker and Kubernetes
+- Type 1 Hypervisor Virtualization using Proxmox VE and Container Orchestration using Kubernetes
-- Learning C and Go Programming Language
+- Might learn low-level programming languages like C/C++, Go or Rust 🤔
-- Exploring Cybersecurity and Self-hosting websites/services
+- Exploring Homelab/Homeserver for DIY self-hosted projects and Cybersecurity

 ## 📫 How to Reach Me